 - you are likely to employ the services of people such as pool cleaners, domestic cleaners and letting agents who will visit your property – you need to ensure that you have adequate employers liability style insurance to cover these types of visitors

 For these reasons, plus others, you can see why you need specialist cover.

-Furnishing your UK holiday let is something that needs to be:
+Furnishing your UK holiday let is something that needs to be well considered and affordable.

 You’ll need to think about the following before you even get started buying your curtains and light fittings etc!

 - what sort of look are you going for?
 Do you want to spend extra on your property so that it has the “wow” factor and really stands out from other properties in the area, for example?

 - who is your target market?
 If your holiday let, for example, is a bijoux seaside flat with one bedroom, then the focus will be more on a sophisticated, comfortable, adult based pad.
 If, on the other hand, it is a large family style home, you’ll need to take in to account the requirements of various family members, from keeping the children safe and entertained to giving the grown-ups their own chill-out zone

 - are you going to allow pets?
 If so, the floorings and furnishings will need to withstand muddy paws

 Once you’ve thought about the above, you can then plan exactly what you need – and decide on a budget.
 Keep an inventory of everything you buy; where you bought it from; and the cost, along with the receipts.
 This will prove useful should you need to replace one of a set for example, as well as for knowing how much your business is costing you.